imbforge/DistancePlotter/README.md

 All fields of the "Plot" tab influence the plot shown on the right hand side instantly and can be revised at any time.

 - select the type of plot
+    - violin plot (a box plot with a rotated kernel density plot on each side.)
+    - box plot
+    - jitter plot (a box plot showing all data points instead of boxes)
     - density will draw empty areas
     - density (fill) will draw colored areas
     - histogram (stack) will stack all bars